 Look out for a number of wind chimes and feel free to add your own decoration with the chalk!

 Stile 5.
 Dorset Forge and Fabrication, Alweston.
-Combining practical metalwork with creative art work.
-All using recycled materials.
+Combining practical metalwork with creative art work, all using recycled materials.

 Stile 6.
 Conygar Timber, Child Okeford.
 Mills and sells timber.
 Most of their timber comes from the woods neighbouring their yard as part of an ancient woodland restoration.

 Stile 8.
 Countrymen UK, Holnest.
-Charity group, catering to all abilities, encouraging health, well being and practical skills in the countryside.
+Charity group, catering to all abilities, encouraging health, well-being and practical skills in the countryside.

 Village History